swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 * **Legality and Regulatory Compliance:** Issues related to legality and regulatory compliance, while critical to the banking operations, are excluded from the project's direct scope.
 These areas are assumed to be addressed by other specialized teams within Pichincha Bank, ensuring compliance with relevant laws and regulations without burdening the project team with areas outside their expertise.

-* **Customer Education on Financial Regulations:** Educating customers on the complexities of international financial regulations is outside the scope of this project.
-While the app aims to simplify the transfer process, the responsibility for understanding the legal implications of international transfers remains with the customers.
+* **Customer Education on Financial Regulations:** Educating Customers on the complexities of international financial regulations is outside the scope of this project.
+While the app aims to simplify the transfer process, the responsibility for understanding the legal implications of international transfers remains with the Customers.

 By clearly defining these limitations and exclusions, Pichincha Bank sets a realistic framework for the international transfer project, ensuring that stakeholders have a clear understanding of what the project will deliver and the areas that are beyond its immediate scope.
 This clarity is essential for managing expectations and focusing efforts on achieving the project's primary objectives of improving Customer satisfaction, and staff productivity within the defined constraints.

 # 4.0 Context Description

 ## 4.1 User Classes and Characteristics
 The Pichincha Bank international transfer system is designed to cater to a diverse range of users, differentiated by their interaction frequency, technical expertise, security needs, and the specific functionalities they utilize.
-Given the system's dual focus on facilitating international transfers for both individual customers and businesses, as well as enabling administrative oversight and management, we have identified two primary user classes: the Customer Class and the Administrative Class.
+Given the system's dual focus on facilitating international transfers for both individual Customers and businesses, as well as enabling administrative oversight and management, we have identified two primary user classes: the Customer Class and the Administrative Class.
 Each of these classes is further subdivided to address distinct user needs and priorities.

 ### Customer Class